Automatic reruns

-Automatic reruns help reduce the impact of temporary failures in your CI/CD pipeline.
-When a workflow fails due to transient issues, CircleCI can automatically restart the failed workflow without manual intervention.
+Automatic reruns help reduce the impact of temporary failures in your CI/CD pipelines.
+When a workflow fails due to transient issues, CircleCI can automatically restart the failed step or workflow without manual intervention.

 Common use cases include: